-Stock futures slide as coronavirus restrictions mount
+Stocks slide as jobless claims, coronavirus restrictions rise

 Earnings from Macy's and Nvidia were in focus

-Stock futures slipped Thursday morning as tougher COVID-19 restrictions spread across the country.
+U.S. equity markets slipped Thursday morning as tougher COVID-19 restrictions spread across the country.

 Continue Reading Below